DLR-SC/gitlab2prov/docs/README.md

 | prov:label     | -           | Human readable representation of the activity.                                |

+The set of attributes for annotations can change according to the annotation type.
+Annotations of type "assign_user" carry the attribute "user_name" which stores the name of the assigned user.
+Other annotation types may have different additional attributes.
+All recognized annotation types are listed in the "Annotations" section of this document.

 **`Commit`**
 | Attribute  | Fixed Value | Description                                           |
 |------------|-------------|-------------------------------------------------------|